hashicorp/terraform-provider-aws/website/docs/d/sso_instance.html.markdown

 ## Attributes Reference

 * `arn` - The AWS ARN associated with the AWS Single Sign-On Instance.
+* `id` - The AWS ARN associated with the AWS Single Sign-On Instance.
 * `identity_store_id` - The Identity Store ID associated with the AWS Single Sign-On Instance.